reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/Get-UIPluginCollection.md

 Accept wildcard characters: False
 ```

-### -Owner
+### -ProvidedFor
-The ID of the tenant that owns the applications.
+The ID of a tenant that is subscribed to the plugin but doesn't own them.

 ```yaml
 Type: String